fgoinai/MultiRaid-Wiki-Helper/README.md

 # MultiRaid Wiki Helper

+## This repo is deprecated.
+For the new helper tools, please search Yaminabe xxxx under my repo list.

 ### Introduction
 This is used for GBF wiki raid finding.
 The default refresh time is 30 seconds.
 Please use with caution.